syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Refer to the above prepared sparkline column in this following link: [Sparkline column](https://github.com/SyncfusionExamples/how-to-create-custom-column-in-winforms-datagrid/tree/master/SparklineColumn)

-We have also created rating column as a custom column and the sample for the same can be downloaded from this following link: [RatingColumn](https://github.com/SyncfusionExamples/how-to-create-custom-column-in-winforms-datagrid/tree/master/RatingColumn)
+Here, a rating column has been created as a custom column.
+The sample for this can be downloaded from this following link: [RatingColumn](https://github.com/SyncfusionExamples/how-to-create-custom-column-in-winforms-datagrid/tree/master/RatingColumn)